-- Overtime shall be paid for all paid hours over seven and one-half (71⁄2) hours on a shift or seventy-five (75) hours bi-weekly at the rate of one and one-half (11⁄2) times the employee's regular straight time hourly rate of pay.
+- 16.01 Overtime shall be paid for all paid hours over seven and one-half (71⁄2) hours on a shift or seventy-five (75) hours bi-weekly at the rate of one and onehalf (11⁄2) times the employee's regular straight time hourly rate of pay.
 Overtime is subject to authorization by the Director of Nursing or designate.
 Authorization shall not be unreasonably withheld.
-In the event of an emergency, authorization may not be required. - When an employee is required to work on a paid holiday or on a day for which they are entitled to receive time and one-half (11⁄2) their regular straight time hourly rate and they are required to work additional hours in excess of their normal seven and one-half (71⁄2) hour shift on that day, they shall receive two (2) times their regular straight time hourly rate for such additional hours worked. - 16.03 If an employee reports for work at the regularly scheduled time and no work is available, such employee will be paid a minimum of four (4) hours pay at their regular straight time hourly rate, provided the employee has not previously received notification orally or in writing not to report. - Where call-in is requested within one-half (1⁄2) hour of the starting time of the shift and the employee commences work within one (1) hour of the call, then the employee will be paid as if the entire shift had been worked, provided they complete the shift for which they were called in. - 16.05 It shall be the responsibility of the employee to consult the posted work schedule.
+In the event of an emergency, authorization may not be required. - 16.02 When an employee is required to work on a paid holiday or on a day for which they are entitled to receive time and one-half (11⁄2) their regular straight time hourly rate and they are required to work additional hours in excess of their normal seven and one-half (71⁄2) hour shift on that day, they shall receive two (2) times their regular straight time hourly rate for such additional hours worked. - 16.03 If an employee reports for work at the regularly scheduled time and no work is available, such employee will be paid a minimum of four (4) hours pay at their regular straight time hourly rate, provided the employee has not previously received notification orally or in writing not to report. - 16.04 Where call-in is requested within one-half $(\frac{1}{2})$ hour of the starting time of the shift and the employee commences work within one (1) hour of the call, then the employee will be paid as if the entire shift had been worked, provided they complete the shift for which they were called in. - 16.05 It shall be the responsibility of the employee to consult the posted work schedule.
 Changes to the posted schedule required by the Employer shall be brought to the attention of the employee.
 Where less than twenty-four (24) hours' notice is given to the employee personally, the employee will be paid four (4) hours' straight time wages or six (6) hours' straight time wages if an extended tour.
-It is understood that call-ins or call-backs are not covered by this provision. - 16.06 If an employee works two consecutive shifts, they shall be provided a meal by the Employer, or if a meal cannot be provided, they shall receive a meal allowance of five dollars (\$5.00).
+It is understood that call-ins or call-backs are not covered by this provision.

-Effective October 25, 2021, if an employee works two consecutive shifts, they shall be provided a meal by the Home, or if a meal cannot be provided, they shall receive a meal allowance of ten dollars (\$10.00).

-16.07 Shift and Weekend Premium
+- 16.06 If an employee works two consecutive shifts, they shall be provided a meal by the Employer, or if a meal cannot be provided, they shall receive a meal allowance of five dollars (\$5.00).
+Effective October 25, 2021, if an employee works two consecutive shifts, they shall be provided a meal by the Home, or if a meal cannot be provided, they shall receive a meal allowance of ten dollars (\$10.00). - 16.07 Shift and Weekend Premium - (a) Effective July 1, 2021, an employee shall be paid a shift premium of one dollar and five cents (\$1.05) per hour for each hour worked between the hours of 1500 and 0700.

-(a) Effective July 1, 2021, an employee shall be paid a shift premium of one dollar and five cents (\$1.05) per hour for each hour worked between the hours of 1500 and 0700 hours.
+Effective July 1, 2022, an employee shall be paid a shift premium of one dollar and fifteen cents (\$1.15) per hour for each hour worked between the hours of 1500 and 0700.

-Effective July 1, 2022, an employee shall be paid a shift premium of one dollar and fifteen cents (\$1.15) per hour for each hour worked between the hours of 1500 and 0700 hours.
+Effective July 1, 2023, an employee shall be paid a shift premium of one dollar and twenty cents (\$1.20) per hour for each hour worked between the hours of 1500 and 0700.